-These courses familiarise students with the structure and requirements of third-level education.
+These courses guide students with the structure and requirements of third-level education.
 They cover a range of subjects that gives students the opportunity to explore potential or specific areas of further study.
 They enables students to develop their academic skills.
 Courses might include:

 - A college tour